francis2/api/csharp/services-api/docs/ChatApi.md

-Returns all entities of ChatMessage type related to multiple entities of Chat type
+Retrieves all entities of ChatMessage type related to multiple entities of Chat type

 ### Example
 ```csharp